TECHNOLOGY @ CLARK

 If you bring a computer to campus, keep a separate record of its serial number and/or service tag.
 You should also be sure to bring a security cable–available at most office–supply stores.
 Also, consider engraving your name and phone number onto any computer equipment you bring to campus.

 You should also bring along any associated documentation, such as warranty information, operating system disks, restore disks, software and corresponding licensing information that came with your computer.
 Some manufacturers require you to run a back-up utility to create restore or recovery CD/DVDs.
-We strongly suggest you create these as soon as possible.
+We strongly suggest you create these and bring them to campus with you.

 Printing on Campus

-Students bringing their own computers to campus should consider bringing a personal printer for their own use.
-Black and white network printing services are available in campus computer labs, but are not currently available in the residential halls.
+Students bringing their own computers to campus may want to consider bringing a personal printer for their own use.
+Network printing services are available in campus computer labs, Goddard Library and the University Center, but are not currently available in the residential halls.
+Students have a printing allowance allocated each semester and may purchase additional printing credit if they wish to.

 The Clark Network - Wired and Wireless

-All residence hall rooms at Clark have an active network jack and wireless coverage for students to connect to ClarkNet (the campus network) and the Internet; Ethernet cables are highly recommended.
+All residence hall rooms at Clark have an active network jack and wireless coverage for students to connect to ClarkNet (the campus network) and the Internet; Ethernet cables are highly recommended for the fastest connection speeds.
+NOTE: Clark is currently in the midst of a wireless network upgrade project, check the link below to see if the residence hall or locations you care most about on campus have been completed yet.